Matt-A-Bennett/vim-surround-funk/README.md

 By default the 'surround-funk' plugin defines any vim word character (`[0-9A-Za-z_]`) and any period symbols as valid parts of a function's name.
 These characters are used to find the function name when using the capitalised (e.g. `dsF`, but not `dsf`) versions of the above commands.
-You can add to or remove from these groups.
+You can add to, or remove from, these groups.

 The default: